Braves vs. Yankees Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded a base hit in two games in a row.
-During his last five outings he is hitting .263 with six walks and an RBI.
+- Acuna will look for his fourth straight game with a hit in this contest.
+In his last five games he is hitting .350 with a home run, five walks and three RBI.

 Acuna Recent Games